Fighting fund banner

 9 September 2024

-A New Deal for FE is an ambitious set of campaign demands for which we will support every FE branch in England in engaging in intense local bargaining in every college, and bring pressure to bear on our employers nationally.
+A New Deal for FE is an ambitious set of campaign demands for which we will support every FE branch in England in engaging in intense local bargaining, and bring pressure to bear on our college employers nationally.
 This is the first step towards winning binding national bargaining.

-National bargaining in FE: sign the petition for a new deal
+National bargaining in FE: petition for a New Deal submitted

 Staff in FE have suffered some of the worst real terms pay cuts in the education sector.
 Part of the reason for this is the current broken model of pay negotiations where the outcomes of national talks are not binding and colleges are not required to implement recommended pay rises.
 We need a fully funded settlement that all colleges are required to deliver for FE teachers.

-This week Ofsted has announced proposals to replace the current inspection reports with a new system based on a "more nuanced view of a provider's strengths and areas for improvement" from 2025-26.
-FE colleges and other providers will no longer be subjected to overall headline grades, they will be judged on a colour-coded five-point grading scale from "exemplary" to "causing concern" across up to 20 areas - compared to a maximum of 10 under the current system.
+In February 2025, Ofsted announced proposals to replace the current inspection reports with a new system based on a 'more nuanced view of a provider's strengths and areas for improvement' from 2025-26.
+FE colleges and other providers will no longer be subjected to overall headline grades, they will be judged on a colour-coded five-point grading scale from 'exemplary' to 'causing concern' across up to 20 areas--compared to a maximum of 10 under the current system.
 The details of the new framework will need to be carefully considered however from a UCU perspective, the vitally important thing is for DfE and Ofsted to accept the current instruction framework is fundamentally flawed, not trusted and needs wholesale change rather than presentational tweaks of process or language.

 UCU members have grave concerns about the stress, anxiety and adverse impact on health and wellbeing they experience as a result of Ofsted inspections and preparation for an Ofsted inspection.
 Our findings show that Ofsted inspections create a major health and safety risk for staff who experience significant levels of stress and anxiety both during and in the lead up to inspections.